raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 }
 {% endhighlight %}

-This is reasonably straightforward if you're comfortable with iterators and generators.[^js] Since our `merge` function is a generator, we can easily iterate over its contents or spread them into an array.
-In fact, it's *almost* interchangeable with the solution for arrays, you just need to remember to spread the result.
+This is reasonably straightforward for programmers comfortable with iterators and generators.[^js] Since our `merge` function is a generator, we can easily iterate over its contents or spread them into an array.
+In fact, it's *almost* interchangeable with the solution for arrays, we just need to remember to spread the result.

 [^js]: And if iterators and generators are fairly new to you, you can read [JavaScript Allongé](https://leanpub.com/javascriptallongesix) for free!